sof1a03/KDE-group6/README.md

 ## Installation instructions

+1. Make sure Docker is installed on your system and running.
+Refer to https://www.docker.com/
-1. Download dataset and models from https://drive.google.com/file/d/1PUw8MFHrYdzTgXDpGX5MA9p9RkBe87gO/view?usp=sharing Put the contents of the `fuseki` folder into the repository's `/fuseki/` folder Put the `data` folder into the root: `/data`
+2. Download dataset and models from https://drive.google.com/file/d/1PUw8MFHrYdzTgXDpGX5MA9p9RkBe87gO/view?usp=sharing Put the contents of the `fuseki` folder into the repository's `/fuseki/` folder Put the `data` folder into the root: `/data`
-2. Build and run the container:
+3. Build and run the container:
    `docker-compose up --build`
-3. From the host machine, instruct the fuseki container to import the dataset:
+4. From the host machine, instruct the fuseki container to import the dataset:
    `docker exec -it fuseki  /bin/bash -c 'cp -r /staging/owlshelvesbig /fuseki/databases/'` `docker exec -it fuseki  /bin/bash -c 'cp -r /staging/configs/owlshelvesbig_config.ttl /fuseki/configuration/'`
-4. After the import has completed, go back to the running Docker container.
+5. After the import has completed, go back to the running Docker container.
 Ctrl+C to close, and use the command below to start them back up:
    `docker-compose up`
-5. Go to `localhost:4234` to use the app
+6. Go to `localhost:4234` to use the app